Zyron/ctcf-pipeline/README.md

    - Any error messages

 For feature requests, please also use the GitHub issue tracker with a clear description of the proposed functionality.

+## Availability & Requirements

+This software has been tested on macOS and Linux, and should also run on Windows.
+Python 3.13+ is required, and dependencies can be installed from `requirements.txt`.
+See the Usage section for how to run the tool with example data.

 ## License